Zayd-Waves/mellow-dex/README.md

 As tempting as it is to store all the data on a web server, my original goal was to provide a pokedex with all the data you'll need bundled up with it.
 There is a *ton* of information that needs to be stored though, so efficiency is key.
 But since I can totally see myself regretting this later on down the line, a forked, lighter-weight version of the Pokédex is likely.

 ## Download
 If you want to download the app to your phone, you have two options - either find the latest apk in the apk-release folder, or download the source code and build an .apk yourself.
 For the second option you'll need to:
 * Download Android Studio
+* Import the code you downloaded as an Android Studio Project
+* Build -> Generate Signed APK.
+The next few steps will ask you to sign the app using a keystore.
+These fields don't really matter too much unless you plan on publishing an app to the play store.
+You can fill in these fields with whatever for now (If you'd rather not sign the app, then go to Build -> Build APK instead).
+Take note of where you saved the .apk file and download it to your phone.

 ## Credits
 First off, a lot of credit goes to Awestruck Studios' [Dexter app.](https://play.google.com/store/apps/details?id=com.awestruckstudios.pkmn&hl=en) Their Android Pokedex was what inspired me to make my own.
 I really love Dexter and I use it all the time so please check it out on the Google Play Store!